vlsi-nanocomputing/Octantis/README.md

 2. The debugMode parameter can be set to '1' to enable printing useful messages during the synthesis process.
 3. The "Octantis.cfg" file must be put in the build directory.
 4. After the synthesis process is finished, results regarding the final architecture and the related timing information is stored in two files named respectively "LiMArray.txt" and "FSM.txt".
-5. Results related to the test conducted in the paper can be found in the folder "results".
+5. Sample tests on Image Processing algorithms and associated results can be found in the folder "/Tests".